jasonstokes1/Technical-Incident-Report-The-Buyer---Incident-Response-Centre/README.md

 - Exfiltrated sensitive data
 - Deployed ransomware and encrypted systems

-The attack was contained to two hosts but represents a critical compromise of internal infrastructure.
+The attack was contained to two hosts but resulted in full control of critical systems.
 ---

-## 🔓 Initial Access
+## Initial Access

 The attacker gained access using a pre-installed remote access tool (AnyDesk), executed under a compromised user account.